Part 3

 In a musical world, the whole story would've been known and talked about by all.
 But that's not the world most of us live in.
 When I watched this scene, seeing the film for the first time, my swell of emotion left me thinking... "who would've imagined"?
 What I mean is...having seen Rebecca Ferguson in numerous films, I knew a bit of her history, and assumed she could sing.
 But this was on another level!
 I saw the movie several months after its box office debut, around the time of the soundtrack release.
 What I witnessed left me in awe, joining most other viewers in marveling at how Rebecca had performed that vocal, albeit with several takes, a bit of auto-tuning, and the usual soundboard adjustments.

 There are reasons why I pay little attention to the annual awards shows, and 2018 was no exception.
 The Greatest Showman was shunned by several shows for reasons unrelated to production quality or box office success.
 In the two award shows that acknowledged it, only "This is Me" received song recognition.
 Now, I live in the islands, so I'm a big supporter of local girl, Keala Settle, and I loved the song, especially when it builds to include the entire supporting cast.
 But I was still stunned to find no recognition given to "Never Enough", made all the more puzzling by the soundtrack album's early success.
 When I finally read the soundtrack credits, I instantly understood, and my jaw dropped!
 Loren was not just the reference track singer for "Never Enough"....it was her voice that we had heard in the movie.
 It suddenly all made sense!
 I replayed the DVR and, with that knowledge, was awed even more.
 The reactions of the producers and songwriters who attended her demo recording will attest that there was no need for auto-turning or vocal enhancement that day.
+Although never confirmed or denied, there are moments where it seems Loren's voice may have been "comped" at certain points in other songs, a common practice in the industry.
+The contrast in tone can be heard, and Loren's tone is her own.

 When Pasek and Paul handed that final music sheet to Loren and asked if she felt she could sing it, several thoughts must've entered her mind.
 Despite the massive range and the continuing ramp-up of belting, she answered that she could and was probably excited about how she might sing it.
 But she has admitted wondering 'which actress would be able to sing this.'
 During her demo session for the song, Pasek and Paul said that it 'raised the hair on everyone's arms'!
 All respect to Rebecca, who, after listening to the demo, possessed the humility and sincerity to confess that Loren's reference track was simply a level beyond, and suggested that they keep Loren's voice and allow her to lip sync to it.
 Thankfully, the producers chose to do exactly that.
-The end product on camera was a masterful collaboration, with Loren applying practiced accent and Rebecca mimicking Loren's movements in detail.
+The end product on camera was a masterful collaboration, with Loren applying a practiced accent and Rebecca mimicking Loren's movements in detail.
 Loren had found her niche...or rather, it had found her ... " it" being a starring role that was off the stage and out of the spotlight!

 Two prominent industry figures who soon tracked down the voice behind "Never Enough" were Michael Bublé and David Foster.
 Together, they were producing Michael's new "Love" album that would include a duet, and the voice Michael wanted for that track was the one he had heard singing "Never Enough" in The Greatest Showman.
 The song chosen for that duet was Kris Kristofferson's "Help Me Make It Through The Night".
 Normally, I would provide an audio track link, but I'll stray a bit here.
 Why?
 Because this story is more than just a journey from one point to another; it is an odyssey filled with exploration and discovery, hope and despair, adventure, fortune and misfortune, and above all, growth and transformation.
 Each step searches for footing before the next is taken, even if the course changes a bit at times...as long as it advances along the same general heading.
 Thus, for us, it's helpful to see it all from different perspectives when possible.
 This behind-the-scenes look at the studio recording session for Michael and Loren's duet offers the viewer some interesting and intimately revealing moments, provided you watch and listen closely.
 Despite the success that Loren is currently enjoying, many of those achievements have not yet produced financial reward or public awareness, nor have they erased all the feelings and emotions from past events.
-Bear in mind that Loren was still bartending at the time, and on the day of their phone call, she was sitting in a cold room with a broken heater.
-When she answered the phone and heard two voices claiming to be Michael Bublé and David Foster, there must have been doubts running through her mind.
+Bear in mind that Loren was still bartending at the time, and on the day of their phone call, she was sitting in her small Brooklyn apartment with a broken heater.
+When she answered the phone and heard two voices claiming to be Michael Bublé and David Foster, there surely were doubts running through her mind.
 But she warmed to the conversation as they talked of discovering her and described their idea for the recording project, only to close with the sudden bombshell ...
 "So, Loren, can you be on a plane tomorrow?"

 If there are pivotal moments in this story that rank closely behind that fortunate introduction to Benj Pasek and Justin Paul, one of those moments would surely be this phone call.
 It had been a lifelong dream of hers to sing a song for David Foster someday.
 In the studio's control room, Michael addresses Loren, who's in the sound booth.
 Notice the way she's shifting her stance and grasping her thumb when she replies.
 When he says, "I don't want to embarrass you", she shifts her stance again, squeezing her thumb, and replies, "Okay" in almost a whimper, as if cautiously awaiting what he's about to say.
 I would describe it as delightful vulnerability.
 Michael then pays her the nicest of compliments, and you see the honest and genuine appreciation she offers in return, expressed equally with words and emotion.
 That humble trait, in my opinion, helps account for who she is today, and it's increasingly rare to see those qualities in high-profile public figures.
 Lastly, the person to Michael's left, who tells him, "Well, you don't sing that well," is David Foster, an iconic figure in the music world, having produced shows and written songs for more legendary artists than I can name, but Whitney Houston and Celine Dion are among them.
 Documented inference suggests this was the first meeting between Loren and Foster, but it would not be the last.
 She would soon find herself onstage for his concert, being taped for a special TV event that would prove especially meaningful to Loren and link the two continuously thereafter.
-Thanks to Michael Buble for this delightful upload, and for having taken the time to search for the voice behind "Never Enough."
+Thanks to Michael Bublé for this delightful upload, and for having taken the time to search for the voice behind "Never Enough."

 Click Button